 1) Anemia caused by blood loss

-The most common type of anemia - iron deficiency anemia - typically falls into this category.
+The most common type of anemia - iron deficiency anemia - often falls into this category.
 In this case, the disorder is brought on by a shortage of iron, most often caused by blood loss.

-The blood loss can be categorized as acute and rapid or chronic.
+Blood loss can be categorized as acute and rapid or chronic.
 Rapid blood loss can include surgery, childbirth, trauma, or a ruptured blood vessel.

 Chronic blood loss is more frequent among patients diagnosed with anemia.
 Here, the blood loss can be a result of stomach ulcers, cancer, or tumor.
-Women who undergo heavy menstrual bleeding may also be at risk of developing anemia.

 2) Anemia caused by decreased or faulty red blood cell productions

-Located in the center of our bones is a soft, spongy tissue, called bone marrow, which is essential for the creation of red blood cells.
+Located in the center of our bones is a soft, spongy tissue, called bone marrow, it is essential for the creation of red blood cells.
 Bone marrow produces stem cells, which develop into red blood cells, white blood cells, and platelets.

 3) Anemia caused by the destruction of red blood cells